fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-If we want to finetune it a bit further, since we already have a <i>Diagnosis</i> type defined in the backend, we might just want to refer to the code field of the <i>Diagnosis</i> type directly in case its type ever changes.
+If we want to finetune it a bit further, since we already have a *Diagnosis* type defined in the backend, we might just want to refer to the code field of the *Diagnosis* type directly in case its type ever changes.
 We can do that like so:

 ```js